Changing the way Canadian students experience Indigenous history

 Bringing Indigenous realities to light

-Over the last five years, the MFI has worked in partnership with Free The Children to change the national discourse surrounding Indigenous Canadians from one that is deficit based to one that is optimistic, enthusiastic, and asset based.
-By combining the MFI’s subject matter expertise and connections within Aboriginal communities with Free The Children’s experience in promoting youth engagement and empowerment, we have designed a program that engages students, educators, and individual Canadians in meaningful conversations in classrooms, communities, and through online forums.
+Over the last five years, the MFI has worked in partnership with WE to change the national discourse surrounding Indigenous Canadians from one that is deficit-based to one that is optimistic, enthusiastic, and asset-based.
+By combining the MFI’s subject matter expertise and connections within Aboriginal communities with WE’s experience in promoting youth engagement and empowerment, we have designed a program that engages students, educators, and individual Canadians in meaningful conversations in classrooms, communities, and through online forums.
 That program is called We Stand Together.